FOREX-Dollar on defensive after more weak U.S. economic data

 changed, but the U.S. side has," Chandler said.

-now expect a rate hike in June, with most predicting a move
+investors now expect a rate hike in June, with most predicting a

 The Fed has kept overnight interest rates near zero since